mvllow/lilvim/README.md

 # lilvim

-> a lil, modular config
+> A modular and opinionated starting point for Neovim

 ## Features

 - 🪴 Self-contained modules
-- 📦 Prioritised built-in functionality
+- 📦 Documented built-in functionality
 - 🥟 Deliciously simple to extend

 ## Usage